laurenforrest/starter-hugo-academic2/content/applicants/7. faq/index.md

 **6. Do I need to take the GRE?** Nope.
 [UO does not require the GRE.](https://naturalsciences.uoregon.edu/psychology/apply/graduate-admissions#FAQ-doctoral-students)

-**7. Pro tips.** There are lots of resources out there to help guide you through effectively applying to clinical psychology PhD programs.
+**7. Pro tip re. application how-tos.** There are lots of resources out there to help guide you through effectively applying to clinical psychology PhD programs.
 Here are a few:

 - [Mitch Prinstein's Uncensored Advice](https://mitch.web.unc.edu/wp-content/uploads/sites/4922/2017/02/MitchGradSchoolAdvice.pdf)